 “Prior to Jadon’s birth, we performed multiple echocardiograms to determine if his prenatal growth, including overall heart function and lung development, was progressing as expected,” Dr. Stewart said.
 “During those visits, we also counseled the Jacksons on the type of surgery Jadon would need and when and where they should plan to deliver.”

 In Janelle’s case, doctors originally planned to induce her labor, but an unexpected problem with her umbilical cord required an emergency cesarean section.
-Jadon was born on March 11, 2013, at Memorial Hospital, pediatric expertise provided by Children's Colorado, Colorado Springs.
+Jadon was born on March 11, 2013, at Memorial Hospital Central, Pediatric Expertise Provided by Children's Colorado.

 “Inducing labor meant the medical team would be present at the time of Jadon’s birth,” Mario said.
 “When Janelle’s cord prolapsed, the plan changed, but the team was still able to examine Jadon as soon as he was born and perform further measurements and tests to determine exactly when he would need surgery.”

-Following his birth, Jadon spent two weeks in the neonatal intensive care unit at Memorial Hospital, pediatric expertise provided by Children's Colorado, Colorado Springs, where Dr. Stewart and his partners monitored his oxygen levels and performed another echocardiogram to confirm the diagnosis.
+Following his birth, Jadon spent two weeks in the neonatal intensive care unit at Memorial Hospital Central, Pediatric Expertise Provided by Children's Colorado, where Dr. Stewart and his partners monitored his oxygen levels and performed another echocardiogram to confirm the diagnosis.
 Dr. Stewart continued to monitor Jadon’s condition closely following his discharge from the hospital until his surgery on Sept.
 11, 2013.

 James Jaggers, MD, Chief of Pediatric Cardiac Surgery at Children’s Colorado, performed the open-heart procedure in Aurora on the Anschutz Medical Campus.
 It was a success, and Dr. Jaggers was able to close the hole between the ventricles in Jadon’s heart and enlarge the right ventricular outflow tract leading to the pulmonary artery, enhancing blood flow.
 Seven days after surgery, Jadon was able to return home to Colorado Springs, where he continues to see Dr. Stewart regularly.